seb1080/webOneBiteAtaTime/basics/JavaScript/Javascript_ES2015_ES6_with_WesBos.md

 const weakSauce = new WeakSet([dog1, dog2]);
 ```

-# Module_19 Map and WeakMap
+## Module_19 - Map and WeakMap

-The Map object holds a key-values pairs.
-Any data Structure
-(both objects and primitives values) may abe used as either a key of a value.
+The Map object holds key-value pairs and remembers the original insertion order of the keys.
+Any JS types (both objects and primitives values) may abe used as either a key of a value.

 The advantage of a Map() over a regular Object is that the map key can be all type of data structure.